Hoop Stress Calculator

 This Hoop Stress Calculator computes hoop stress, axial stress, and Von Mises equivalent stress for both cylindrical and spherical thin-walled pressure vessels.
 It also compares the calculated stress against a yield strength and safety factor so you can see whether the wall thickness is adequate.

 Pressure vessel failure can be catastrophic.
-This calculator provides a rapid first-pass stress check, combining hoop, axial, and Von Mises stresses with material yield strength and safety factor so you can compare stress with allowable limits quickly.
+It gives a rapid first-pass stress check, combining hoop, axial, and Von Mises stresses with material yield strength and safety factor so you can compare stress with allowable limits quickly.

 1. Select the vessel shape: Cylinder or Sphere.